How to Create Coupon in WooCommerce

 Summary

 Discount coupons are an integral part of promotions in online stores.
 Fortunately, WooCommerce makes it very easy and straightforward to create and configure coupon codes in the online store.
 In this blog, we have covered everything you should know to create coupon codes in WooCommerce.
-If you have any doubt, feel free to comment below.
+If you have any doubts, feel free to comment below.